My Lalafell Black Mage riding a magical dog as we fly across the moon

 Reddit thread asking what makes Lalafell genders different, answered by describing how female Lalafells have exaggerated eyelashes.

-I didn’t take the time or effort to screenshot what my male Lalafell looked like right before I spent $10 to change to the female version, but the ridiculous shot at the top of this post is basically it.
+I didn’t screenshot my male Lalafell right before I spent $10 to change to the female version.
+But the ridiculous shot at the top of this post is basically it.
 This is what she looks like now.

 Ultros Kowalski as her Black Mage main job (May 2024)